ncatlab/nlab-content/pages/2/2/7/3/3722/content.md

   Cl(\underset{i \in I}{\cup}U_i)
 $$

-because if every neighbourhood of a point intersects all the $U_i$, then every neighbourhood intersects their union.
+because if every neighbourhood of a point intersects some $U_i$, then every neighbourhood intersects their union.

 The other direction